SWEN900072021/Resources/how_to/2021/java_postgresql.md

 }
 ````

-You can see above, we are creating a query to search for a user in the database with username = Luke and password =
+You can see above, we are creating a query to search for a user in the database with username = lrosa and password =
 test.
-This will return a result as the username and password have been correctly specified.
+This will return a result as the username and password have been correctly specified and exist in the database.

 #### ResultSet